-“Lady Moon Farms started in 1988 with 5 tillable acres and a dream”.
+Lady Moon Farms started in 1988 with 5 tillable acres and a dream.
 Owner Tom Beddard had a dream to change the world by growing his own food and creating a healthy environment for his family.
 It was important to Tom that the food he grew was free of dangerous chemicals because he wanted his children to grow up strong and healthy.
 That dream became a reality and Lady Moon Farms has become the largest producer of organic produce on the East Coast.
 The farm is locally located in Chambersburg, PA but has now expanded operation to Florida and Georgia.
 The expansion has allowed Lady Moon Farms to grow their Certified USDA Organic produce year-round.

-To prevent erosion they use mulch and cover crops as well as utilizing wind breaks where possible.
-“Cover crops also increase organic matter, keep excess nutrients from leaching into ground or surface water, provide nutrients to the cash crop that follows, help improve soil structure and can provide food for bees at critical times of the year”.
-To reduce waste all of their packaging materials are made from recyclable materials, are recyclable themselves or are biodegradable.
+To prevent erosion they use mulch and cover crops as well as wind breaks where possible.
+Cover crops increase organic matter, keep excess nutrients from leaching into ground or surface water, provide nutrients to the cash crop that follows, help improve soil structure, and can provide food for bees at critical times of the year.
+To reduce waste, all of their packaging materials are made from recycled materials, are recyclable themselves, or are biodegradable.

 Look for Lady Moon Farms produce at your neighborhood Kimberton Whole Foods!

 4 thoughts on “Lady Moon Farms, Chambersburg, PA – 105.2 miles”

 For years I considered Lady Moon to be a good source of organic produce.
 Hearing how they treat their employees reaffirms that they are a great company.
 Thanks for the article!

 I have used lady moon farms greens and saved the recipe tag for cooking ideas but never looked up the farm name until this morning…I was so touched to read the story and ideals of the farm and the owner..thank you!